 Dog Gut Health: The 4 Ways to Restore It Naturally

-Written by Katie Dahlhausen, PhD and Holly Ganz, PhD
+Written by Katie Dahlhausen, PhD and Ellen Barber

-Your dog has a unique collection of hundreds of different types of bacteria and other microbes (such as viruses, fungi, etc) in its gastrointestinal tract (GI Tract), referred to collectively as the gut microbiome.
-A healthy microbiome is crucial for your dog’s overall health, from nutrient absorption to mental health.
-When bacteria become out of balance, disorders such as inflammatory bowel disease (IBD), digestive issues, immune system reactions, diabetes, and even depression can result.
+Your dog’s gastrointestinal tract (GI tract) hosts a unique collection of thousands of different types of bacteria, viruses, fungi, and other microorganisms, referred to collectively as the gut microbiome.
+A diverse, well-balanced gut microbiome is crucial for almost every aspect of your dog’s overall health, from nutrient absorption to cognitive functions.
+When the different populations of gut bacteria are out of balance, disorders such as inflammatory bowel disease (IBD), immune system reactions, and even depression can result.

-While many dogs start off life with a healthy mix of gut bacteria, this can change with aging and after exposure to certain medications, particularly antibiotics.
-The table below explains the three microbiome conditions your dog could suffer from and the appropriate responses.
-Any advice to shape your dog’s (and your) gut microbiome will fall into at least one of these three responses:
+While many dogs start off life with a healthy mix of gut flora, this mix can change because of aging, illness, or exposure to certain medications, particularly antibiotics.
+The table below explains the three gut microbiome conditions your dog could suffer from and the appropriate responses.
+Any advice to shape your dog’s gut microbiome will fall into at least one of these three response categories:

 Dog Microbiome Condition and Response Chart